 Entertainment, sports and leisure

 Latvia has a vibrant cultural life.
+With over 800 Art Nouveau buildings, Riga has one of the world’s greatest galleries of this joyful style.
 Classical and modern music and dance performances are high quality.
 Folk music and dance traditions are alive and play a large role in everyday life from teaching children morals at school to nation-wide song and dance festivals held every four years.
-Latvians are also big fans of contemporary music.
-Museums cover all sorts of topics and eras.
+Latvians are also big fans of theatre and contemporary music.
+Museums cover all sorts of topics and areas.
 Cinema theatres show films in the original language with subtitles.

 Swimming, track and field, basketball, volleyball and fitness are activities you can do at practically every university.
 Bowling and golf are rapidly gaining popularity with facilities opening around the country.
 Hockey, football and basketball are the most popular spectator sports.
 By popular demand, bars set up large screen TVs during championships.
 When Latvian teams reach international play-offs people may even skip work to watch.

 Latvians enjoy eating - food is the central element of almost any celebration.
 Traditional food is filling and nourishing, because of the northern climate and the hard work farmers and fishermen were used to do.
 Meat, fish, potatoes and dairy products are the most popular components of main dish meals.
 Salads are more often composed of vegetables than of greens, and sour cream or mayonnaise is the preferred dressing.